-The disorders known as Hallux valgus is a deformity of the foot that affects the first Ray; it is characterized by lateral deviation of the great toe (hallux valgus) associated with medial deviation of the first metatarsal bone (metatarsus primus virus) (Fig. 1).
+The disorder known as Hallux valgus is a deformity of the foot that affects the first Ray; it is characterized by lateral deviation of the great toe (hallux valgus) associated with medial deviation of the first metatarsal bone (metatarsus primus virus).
 This problem occurs when the big toe leans too much into the second toe.
 The medical term for bunion is Hallux Valgus and primary cause is usually genetic.
 Small bunions usually do not cause any pain.
 Surgery is recommended if pain is present and cannot be reduced by conservative treatment or adapting orthopedic footwear.

 Minimally invasive foot surgery is not new, It was pioneered by Morton Polokoff in USA in 1945, developed in 1980s-2000s by Stephen Isham in USA, he descrived his techniques for the treatment of Hallux valgus, Tailor’s Bunion and deformities of the lesser toes, along other conditions.
-During the 1990’s in Spain, Dr Mariano De Prado and Pedro Luis Ripoll, began using the techniques proposed by S. Islam, broadind their indications and modifying some of the procedures.
+During the 1990’s in Spain, Dr Mariano De Prado and Pedro Luis Ripoll, began using the techniques proposed by S. Islam, broading their indications and modifying some of the procedures.
 Dr Stephen Isham (USA) and Dr Mariano De Prado are my most important teachers of MIS.
-I was (Dr Michele Risi, Villalba Hospital Bologna) one of the first in Italy to introduce a percutaneous minimally invasive (MIS) bunion surgery.
+I was (Dr. Michele Risi MD) one of the first in Italy to introduce a percutaneous minimally invasive (MIS) bunion surgery.

 How long will it take to recover from this surgery?
-The patient will use a special postoperative shoe to walk for the first four weeks; this shoe has a rigid sole to help to mantain the stability of the osteoshynthesis.
+The patient will use a special postoperative shoe to walk for the first four weeks; this shoe has a rigid sole to help to mantain the correction of the deformity.